DongKyun Kang moves from mentored to mentor

 In his windowless, garage-sized lab in the University of Arizona Wyant College of Optical Sciences building, DongKyun Kang, PhD, meets with his students daily to make sure they are on track with their projects and, most importantly for them, feeling confident in their training.

-Dr. Kang has volumes to teach his students in microscopy that he gained through his NIH-sponsored projects on developing smartphone confocal microscopy devices for skin and cervical cancer diagnosis both in Uganda and at home in Arizona.
+Kang has volumes to teach his students in microscopy that he gained through his NIH-sponsored projects on developing smartphone confocal microscopy devices for skin and cervical cancer diagnosis both in Uganda and at home in Arizona.

-“For every technology or device that my lab pioneered in the field, there is a team of dedicated students,” Dr. Kang said.
+“For every technology or device that my lab pioneered in the field, there is a team of dedicated students,” Kang said.
 “My students do awesome jobs developing affordable optical imaging devices for medical applications.
 They cover the entire spectrum of device development, ranging from concept design, optomechanical design, software development, building and testing, and finally clinical testing.”

 Transforming a career through mentors